 A good MVP covers all the needs, and just enough of the wants to validate if you’re developing a viable product—if people want to use your product.
 Which wants you pick depend on your product and business, but pick the wants that will differentiate you immediately.
 Uber picked features such as real-time ride tracking, and automatic credit card payments to create distinct differences from cab companies.
 Real-time tracking isn’t needed for users to get from point A to point B, however, it was a want that Uber suspected would create a significant enough advantage to overcome the switching costs of existing products.
 Likewise, your MVP should be laser-focused on only what is essential to start testing and validating your product.

-But which wants do you include?
+How do you identify the best 'wants' to include?
 How do you know what features are worth investing in versus something one user decided was cool?
 As you build your MVP, we recommend periodic user testing, using whatever mediums you can (Usertesting.com is one of our favorites!).
 And as you do user testing, don't be afraid to leave features incomplete, or even include dummies or stubs for the features you want to test.
 Don't fully invest in the features just yet.
 Rather, test how often someone tries to use it, and how disappointed they were when it didn't work.
 Or, how excited they were when they thought it did.

 For example, if you’re building a checkout process, and you suspect that your personas are people who are very conscious about credit card security, Bitcoin, a digital asset and payment system, may be a feature you’d like to include.
 However, before you implement all the connections needed to support Bitcoin, you can implement a Bitcoin button with a coming soon banner on click or hover.
 Then see how often people try to use Bitcoin to pay when it’s not fully supported.
 Or, create a button that signs the user up to be notified when Bitcoin checkout is available.

 Don't invest in features people don't use, and remove features that are not adding value.